Young savers club

-We have started a new Young Savers Club at Ysgol Trefonnen Church in Wales Primary School in Llandrindod Wells for pupils at that school.
-It started operatng in June 2017.
-For further information click here
+We have operated from June 2017 a Young Savers Club, also known as a School Saving Bank, called Hadau Onnen ~ Trefonnen Piggy Bankers at Ysgol Trefonnen Church in Wales Primary School in Llandrindod Wells for pupils at that school.
+The pupils democratically chose the names For further information click here

 We would like to see Young Savers Clubs at more junior schools, partly run by the children, with supervision by teachers or parents, as we see this is a good introduction to money management principles.
 This could be in conjunction with the use of Smart Cash cards, see here for further information.

-We would also encourage ths at Secondary schools in our area.
+We would also encourage this at Secondary schools in our area.
 Older pupils at such schools are likely to be approaching the age where full (adult) membership may be more appropriate.

-The credit union can give support and training in the establishment and operation of a Young Savers Club but will expect school staff and/or parents to supervise, with the young people learning how to handle money and financisl affairs.
+The credit union can give support and training in the establishment and operation of a School Savings Bank but will expect school staff and/or parents or guardians to supervise, with the young people learning how to handle money and financial affairs.

-If you think your local school could benefit by joining this scheme please contact us.
+If you think your local school could benefit by having a School Savings Bank please contact us.
 We would prefer you to have first confirmed with the school that there is interest and support from the staff.